DataDog/hiring-engineers/answers.md

 **Utilize the Datadog API to create a Timeboard that contains:**

-* **Your custom metric scoped over your host.**
+* Your custom metric scoped over your host.

-* **Any metric from the Integration on your Database with the anomaly function applied.**
+* Any metric from the Integration on your Database with the anomaly function applied.

-* **Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket**
+* Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

 I ran the following python program to create my Timeboard and graphs with rollup and anomaly features:

+'''python
-'''from datadog import initialize, api
+from datadog import initialize, api

 options = {'api_key': 'bc9c040619249fb29dcc64b2955d7223',